bhisaac/5eFP/5eFP-SRD-V0.1.md

 (floating section)
 # Encounters
-5eFP uses encounters to describe all the adversity PCs find while exploring a map.
-Traps, creatures, and challenging story situations are all considered encounters.
-Use the following table to determine the base statistics of an encounter.
+5eFP uses encounters to describe the adversity PCs find while exploring maps.
+Traps, unfavorable environmental conditions, creatures, and challenging story situations are all considered encounters.
+Use the following table to determine the base statistics for all encounters.

 |   |**Minion**|**Elite**|**Boss**|
 |--:|:----:|:---:|:--:|